frankmakr/frankmakrdiss/README.md

 This is an ongoing project.
 So, please be patient.

-## Additional License for the included Data Sets
+## Additional License for the Included Data Sets

 The included data sets are licensed under [Attribution-ShareAlike 4.0 International